mbA2D/Test_Equipment_Control/README.md

     - Open a command line in the Test_Equipment_Control folder and run "pip install -r requirements.txt"
  - You may need to install libusb (backend for pyusb): https://github.com/pyusb/pyusb/issues/120#issuecomment-322058585 (You'll need 7-zip to unzip it: https://www.7-zip.org/)

- - The command 'python -m visa info' should give this at the end of the response:
+ - The command 'python -m visa info' should show that all backends are available at the end of the response:
 ```
 PyVISA Version: 1.11.3